neeu2/CambridgeEdgeAtoHA/README.md

 # CambridgeEdgeAtoHA
-Cambridge EdgeA amp integration to Homeassistant vis RS232 and esp8266 As EdgeA as well as some of the other CambridgeAudio amps do not provide any network connectivity, I've used this as my starting point and added more functionality https://github.com/joriskdzaack/cambridgeaudiocxa81-remote
+Cambridge Audio EdgeA amp integration to Homeassistant vis RS232 and esp8266 As EdgeA as well as some of the other CambridgeAudio amps do not provide any network connectivity, I've used this as my starting point and added more functionality, including volume control https://github.com/joriskdzaack/cambridgeaudiocxa81-remote

 For physical connection you will need a TTL To Rs232 male Serial DB9, please refer to attached pdf